chandrikapanse/eu_isds_research_assistant/README.md

 graded strictly (*fell short / met / exceeded*), with every shortfall attributed to either retrieval or generation.

-**Result: 34/40 met or exceeded the standard (85%)** — 24 met, 10 exceeded, 6 fell short.
+**Result: 34/40 met or exceeded the standard (85%):** 24 met, 10 exceeded, 6 fell short.
 The
 shortfalls split evenly between retrieval and generation, with no single dominant failure mode.
-The strongest answers came on the *hardest* questions such as advice-refusal traps, requests for an opinion, and multi-source doctrinal reasoning, which is where a reliability-first design most needs to hold.
+The strongest answers came on the *hardest* questions, such as advice-refusal traps, requests for an opinion, and multi-source doctrinal reasoning, which is where a reliability-first design most needs to hold.

-A representative finding: the system once attributed a lower court's paragraph to the Supreme Court — a plausible-but-wrong citation, exactly the failure the tool exists to prevent.
+A representative finding: the system once attributed a lower court's paragraph to the Supreme Court, a plausible-but-wrong citation, exactly the failure the tool exists to prevent.
 Tracing it showed that *both* retrieval stages were blind to which court a passage came from, and fixing only the first stage changed nothing because the second still couldn't tell the courts apart.
 Isolating the two stages to locate that was the real work.

-*Self-evaluated against my own rubric on my own corpus — not an independent benchmark.
+*Self-evaluated against my own rubric on my own corpus, not an independent benchmark.
 The value is as much the method (pre-defined criteria, strict grading, mechanism-level diagnosis of every failure) as the number.*

 ---